Tartu,

 Edip Yüksel, Turkey-USA: http://www.yuksel.org

-Islamic organizations devoted to discussion or promotion of liberal themes:
+Islamic organizations devoted to discussion or promotion of

 Al-Qalam, South Africa: http://mandla.co.za/al-qalam